MattHarrington/BuildCamp/Tuesday/Session_11_Express2/ReadMe.md

 ![](ScreenShots/ss19.png)

 One more thing to note, this page is already **mobile optimized** thanks to bootstrap.
-The line:
+This code in your layout.jade does this trick:

 **layout.jade**

 	//indicate that our site is mobile optimized meta(name='viewport', content='width=device-width, initial-scale=1.0')

-Actually tells mobile browsers that your website is optimized for mobile browsers.
+This tells mobile browsers that your website is optimized for mobile.
 You can test how your site reacts to a smaller window by just re-sizing it:

 ![](ScreenShots/ss20.png)